 Mainsheet ratchet – Pro-Ratchet block (A2150) – x 1

-If you have an issue with your boom-mounted block and do not want to drill out and re-rivet the lacing eye to switch the 1 x 30mm Dynamic block (A2030) you could instead use a 30mm Dynamic Tii-On (A2030Tii) with soft shackle.
+If you have an issue with your boom-mounted block and do not want to drill out and re-rivet the lacing eye to switch the 1 x 30mm Dynamic block (A2030) you could instead use a 30mm Dynamic Tii-On (A2030Tii) with a soft shackle.

 Control lines:

-Downhaul and Gnav purchase- 20mm Dynamic single (A2020) x 5
+Downhaul and Gnav purchase- 20mm Dynamic Single Swivel Block (A2020SC) x 5

 Downhaul blocks with hooks – 20mm Dynamic single with swivel hook (A2020SHK) x 2